-The University of Ottawa has a mandatory Laboratory Safety training applicable to all individuals working in a laboratory environment.
-All laboratory personnel should know the procedures for working safely and responding to emergencies.
+The University of Ottawa has mandatory laboratory safety training applicable to all individuals working in a laboratory environment.
+All laboratory personnel must know the procedures for working safely and responding to emergencies.
 Lab personnel must always be aware of:

 - The locations of emergency telephone numbers,

 - The locations of eyewash fountains and emergency showers,